Companies bid $192 million in 1st Gulf oil sale under Biden

 Wednesday's livestreamed auction invited energy companies to bid on drilling leases across 136,000 square miles (352,000 square kilometers) — about twice the area of Florida.
 Federal officials estimated prior to the sale that it could lead to the production of up to 1.1 billion barrels of oil and 4.4 trillion cubic feet of natural gas.

-Shell, the largest leaseholder in the Gulf, said the leases that the company successfully bid on could offer development opportunities near existing platforms or new areas.
+Shell Offshore Inc., the largest leaseholder in the Gulf, said the 20 tracts on which it successfully bid $17.9 million could offer development opportunities near existing platforms or new areas.

 “Regardless of today's outcome, the need absolutely continues for continued competitive leases in the U.S. Gulf of Mexico,” said Shell spokesperson Cindy Babski.

+A company spokesman declined to say if there was a link between that proposal and the tracts it bid on Wednesday.
+Spokesperson Todd Spitler said the company was evaluating the geology beneath the seafloor for ”future commercial potential."

+“We will work with the Department of Interior on plans for the blocks once they are awarded,” he added.

-Environmental reviews of the sale — conducted under former President Donald Trump and affirmed under Biden — reached an unlikely conclusion: Extracting and burning the fuel would result in fewer greenhouse gases than leaving it.
+Environmental reviews of the lease auction — conducted under former President Donald Trump and affirmed under Biden — reached an unlikely conclusion: Extracting and burning the fuel would result in fewer greenhouse gases than leaving it.

 Similar claims in two other cases, in Alaska, were rejected by federal courts after challenges from environmentalists.
-Climate scientist Peter Erickson's work was cited by judges in one of the cases, and he said the Interior Department's analysis had a glaring omission: It excluded greenhouse gas increases in foreign countries that result from having more Gulf oil enter the market.
+Climate scientist Peter Erickson, whose work was cited by judges in one of the cases, said the Interior Department's analysis had a glaring omission: It excluded greenhouse gas increases in foreign countries that result from having more Gulf oil enter the market.

-“The math is extremely simple on this kind of stuff," said Erickson, a senior scientist with the Stockholm Environment Institute, a nonprofit research group.
-“If new leases expand the global oil supply, that has a proportional effect on emissions from burning oil.
-Therefore, giving out these leases in the Gulf of Mexico would be increasing global emissions.”

-The Bureau of Ocean Energy Management recently changed its emissions modeling methods, citing Erickson’s work.
-Officials said it was too late to use that approach for Wednesday's auction.
+Federal officials recently changed their emissions modeling methods, citing Erickson’s work, but said it was too late to use that approach for Wednesday's auction.

-For upcoming sales, spokesperson Melissa Schwartz said Interior is conducting a more comprehensive emissions review than any prior administration.
-It's also appealing the court order that forced the resumption of sales.

-Erik Milito, president of the National Ocean Industries Association, said he was uncertain that using the new approach would have changed the government’s conclusions, since drilling for oil in other parts of the world is less efficient and hauling imports also adds to carbon costs.
+An attorney for environmental groups that sued the Biden administration over Wednesday's sale said it was held in violation of the law based on “incorrect data” that doesn't reflect its impact on the environment.

+“By selling these leases, the Biden Administration is not solving the oil prices of today, but instead increasing the United States’ climate heating emissions tomorrow,” said Earthjustice attorney Brettny Hardy.

 The Gulf of Mexico accounts for about 15% of total U.S. crude production and 5% of its natural gas.